 Mechanisms of induction of DNA polyploidization

 In many plant species, cells start endoreplication after the cessation of cell division.
 This is an alternative type of the cell cycle, lacking mitosis and cytokinesis.
 As a result, DNA content in individual cells is elevated.
 The resultant DNA polyploidization causes enlargement of individual cells and organs (Fig. 1); thus, it greatly contributes to plant biomass production.
-However, the mechanisms of induction of endoreplication have remained largely unknown.
-We recently found that regulation of chromatin structure as well as the cell cycle plays an essential role in triggering endoreplication.
-Therefore, we are studying the epigenetic control of endoreplication, and developing technologies to induce DNA polyploidization, which can increase crop yield and woody biomass production (Fig. 2).
+However, the induction mechanisms of endoreplication have remained largely unknown.
+We recently found that regulation of chromatin structure as well as the cell cycle play essential roles in triggering endoreplication.
+Therefore, we are studying the epigenetic control of endoreplication, and developing technologies to induce DNA polyploidization, which may increase crop yield and woody biomass production (Fig. 2).

 Maintenance of plant stem cells